National Quality Improvement Taskforce for children and young people’s mental health inpatient services

 How stakeholders can work with the Taskforce

 The Taskforce will work closely with children, young people, and their families, who must be at the centre of our work to drive rapid improvements in inpatient services.

-- Chair: Anne Longfield OBE, Children’s Commissioner for England
+- Chair: Anne Longfield OBE, (previously the Children’s Commissioner for England)

 - Sue Bailey, former President, Royal College of Psychiatrists

 - Andy Bell, Deputy Chief Executive, Centre for Mental Health

 - Andy Dempsey, Director of Partnerships and Strategy, Gloucestershire County Council

 - Laura Bond/Kate Yeung, Assistant Director, Special Educational Needs and Disability (SEND), Department of Education

 - Dr Judy Eaton, Consultant Clinical Psychologist and Clinical Director, Help for Psychology

 - Emily Frith, Head of Policy and Advocacy, Children’s Commissioner’s Office